hackthackathon/hackthackathon.github.io/pages/index.md

                 <h2>Is This For Me?</h2>
                 <p>
                     Do you have experience organizing or managing participant-driven events?
 Are you interested in studying how people collaborate?
-                    If yes, then join our community or attend our next event!
+                    If yes, then come and join our community or attend our next event!
+We'd love to have you!
 If you’re interested in organizing an event, we offer resources and a supportive community of experienced individuals to help you succeed.
                 </p>
                 <a href="/join-us/index.html"
                     style="color: #ff0123;